Rachel Feinstein (artist)

 Rachel Feinstein (born May 25, 1971) is an American artist who specializes in sculpture.
 She is best known for baroque, fantasy-inspired sculptures like "The Snow Queen", which was drawn from a Hans Christian Andersen fairy tale.
-There have been over two dozen group and solo showings of her work in the United States, Europe and Asia.
+There have been over two dozen group and solo showings of her work in the United States, Europe, and Asia.
 She is married to painter John Currin.
-In 2011 the New York Times described them as "the ruling power couple in today's art world."
+In 2011 The New York Times described them as "the ruling power couple in today's art world."

 Early life

 Feinstein, the daughter of a dermatologist and a nurse, was raised in Miami, Florida.
-Her father is Jewish and her mother Catholic.
+Her father is Jewish and her mother is Catholic.
 She became interested in art in elementary school and took private lessons.
-She graduated with a Bachelor of Arts from Columbia University in 1993, studying religion, philosophy and studio art.
+She graduated with a Bachelor of Arts from Columbia University in 1993, studying religion, philosophy, and studio art.
 In 1993 she also studied at the Skowhegan School of Painting and Sculpture in Maine.
-Feinstein applied for a Master of Fine Arts from Yale University, but believes she was rejected because she wore a transparent plastic miniskirt and a T-shirt reading "I'm a Satisfier" to the interview.
+Feinstein applied for a Master of Fine Arts at Yale University, but believes she was rejected because she wore a transparent plastic miniskirt and a T-shirt reading "I'm a Satisfier" to the interview.

-She has said she was particularly inspired by the sculptors Gian Lorenzo Bernini, Pino Pascali, Elie Nadelman, Tilman Riemenschneider and Antonio Canova.